gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 Quickly, he asked, "How is Samira?"

-"She is exactly like you." was the reply and she end the call.
+"She is exactly like you." was the reply and she ended the call.

 *Some mistakes can never be forgiven, specially when they are done by somebody you love the most.*